 Like Rocky said, being an SDR is about how much you can take and keep moving forward.
 That’s how winning is done!

 Working as an SDR in a startup is like skyrocketing your career progression.

 You will grow with your Startup and sooner than you think, will have more and more responsibilities.
 Because startups grow really fast, you could be moving into an Account Executive, Account Manager or Customer Success Manager role within 8 to 12 months.

-Your understanding of the market, of the product, of the industry…The skills you’ll develop are transferable within the different fields of any organization, which makes startups the best school of entrepreneurship!
+Your understanding of the market, of the product, of the industry…The skills you’ll develop are transferable within the different fields of any organisation, which makes startups the best school of entrepreneurship!

 Last, but certainly not least, let’s talk compensation.
-Even though you should not base your career exclusively on that criterion, you should always seek an organization that values you.
+Even though you should not base your career exclusively on that criterion, you should always seek an organisation that values you.

 In comparison with almost any other discipline, working in sales will certainly provide you with great retribution, competitive salary and perks.
 It will also allow you to plan long-term personal goals and how to achieve them.

 When it comes to salary, there is great potential in Sales.
 Even though commissions are often limited on entry-level roles, salary gets very interesting past the 8 to 12 month-mark, once you become an Account Executive.

 As an example on average salary rates, a starting Sales Development Representative ranges on £25,000 to £30,000 basic with capped or uncapped commissions, that represent £6,000 to £12,000 on top of your basic.

 There are endless reasons to work in Sales, but at the end of the day, it is all about what you want, and what is best for you!